pagkly/Zed/Investopedia3/Understanding Zero-Rated Goods.md

 Understanding Zero-Rated Goods
 ## What Are Zero-Rated Goods?

-In countries that use [value-added tax](https://www.investopedia.com/terms/v/valueaddedtax.asp) (VAT), zero-rated goods are products that are exempt from that value taxation.
-Examples of items that may be zero-rated include certain foods and beverages, [exported goods](https://www.investopedia.com/terms/e/export.asp), [donated goods sold by charity shops](https://www.investopedia.com/terms/c/charitabledonation.asp), equipment for the disabled, [prescription medications](https://www.investopedia.com/terms/d/drug.asp), water, and sewage services, books and other printed publications, and children's clothing.
+In countries that use [[value-added tax]](https://www.investopedia.com/terms/v/valueaddedtax.asp) (VAT), zero-rated goods are products that are exempt from that value taxation.
+Examples of items that may be zero-rated include certain foods and beverages, [[exported goods]](https://www.investopedia.com/terms/e/export.asp), [[donated goods sold by charity shops]](https://www.investopedia.com/terms/c/charitabledonation.asp), equipment for the disabled, [[prescription medications]](https://www.investopedia.com/terms/d/drug.asp), water, and sewage services, books and other printed publications, and children's clothing.

 ## Zero-Rated Goods Explained

 In most countries, the government mandates a domestic VAT requirement for goods and services.
-In most reported data, the total price of products sold in a country includes the VAT and is an additional charge to [sales tax](https://www.investopedia.com/terms/s/salestax.asp) in most transactions.
+In most reported data, the total price of products sold in a country includes the VAT and is an additional charge to [[sales tax]](https://www.investopedia.com/terms/s/salestax.asp) in most transactions.
 The VAT is a form of consumption tax.

 ## Designation of Zero-Rated Goods

 Countries using VAT designate certain goods as zero-rated goods.
 Zero-rated goods are typically individualized items.
-Countries designate these products as zero-rated because they are leading contributors to other manufactured goods and a significant component of a broader [supply chain](https://www.investopedia.com/terms/s/supplychain.asp).
+Countries designate these products as zero-rated because they are leading contributors to other manufactured goods and a significant component of a broader [[supply chain]](https://www.investopedia.com/terms/s/supplychain.asp).
 Also, many food items are identified as zero-rated goods and sell with 0% VAT.

 In many cases, buyers use zero-rated goods in production and benefit from paying a lower price for the goods without the tax.
 A food manufacturer may use zero-rated goods in the manufacturing of a food product, but when the consumer buys the final product, it includes a VAT.